Health Benefits Of Bay Leaves

-By Monali Bordoloi
+By Monali Bordoloi • 11 min read

-Apart from its culinary uses, bay leaf has medicinal properties and is known for it antibacterial, anti-fungal, anti-inflammatory, diuretic and astringent qualities.
-Thus, it is a perfect immunity-boosting leaf.
+Bay leaf is a spice used in cooking.
+It's particularly common in Indian and Pakistani cuisines.
+It adds a wonderful aroma and flavour to the food.
+Apart from its culinary uses, bay leaf has medicinal properties and is known for its antibacterial, anti-fungal, anti-inflammatory, diuretic and astringent qualities.
+Thus, it is an immunity-boosting leaf.

-10 health benefits of bay leaf:
+10 health benefits of bay leaf

-1. Helps in digestion:
+1. Helps in digestion

-Bay leaf have been found to be effective in treating type 2 diabetes as it improves insulin sensitivity.
+Bay leaf has been found to be effective in treating type 2 diabetes as it improves insulin sensitivity.
 It also causes reduction in blood glucose, cholesterol and triglyceride levels.
 The antioxidants in bay leaf enable the body to process insulin more efficiently, which benefits diabetics and people with insulin resistance.

 Both kids and adults may have an episode of nosebleed due to many reasons like dry air and common cold.
 Sometimes kids have nosebleed due to nose-picking too.
 Bay leaf can be helpful in treating nosebleed.
 To treat nosebleed, crush two to three fresh or dry bay leaves.
 Boil them till the water reduces to half.
 Strain and drink this concoction for relief.

 As bay leaf helps in de-stressing the skin, it prevents the occurrence of wrinkles and skin outbreaks.
 Bay leaf decoction can be used as a compress to treat skin infection.
-Inhaling bay leaf decoction also helps in keeping the skin supple.
+Inhaling bay leaf decoction also helps in keeping the skin firm and supple.

 Bay leaf oil when applied topically can heal insect stings and small cuts and bruises.
-It is used to treat snake-bite too.
-Due to its anti-fungal and antibacterial properties, bay leaf oil can cure skin infections.
+It is used to treat snake bite too.
+Due to its antifungal and antibacterial properties, bay leaf oil can cure skin infections.